Joe Abbey

 Joseph Reed Abbey (March 21, 1925 – March 6, 2014) was an American football player and athletics administrator.
 He played college football for North Texas State, professional football for the Chicago Bears and New York Bulldogs.
 He served as athletic director at public school systems in Fontana and Chico, California, and at Parkland College.
 He was inducted into both the National Athletic Directors Hall of Fame and the University of North Texas Athletic Hall of Fame.

 Early years and military

 Abbey was born in 1925 in Denton, Texas, and attended Denton High School.
 While in high school, he received three varsity letters in both football and basketball.
+Denton finished in 3rd in state in football in 1942 and made the playoffs in Abbey's senior year of 1943.

+College career

+Abbey started his college career at the University of Texas where he was on the football team in 1944.
+He didn't earn a letter, but was given a reserve award.
+In Oct of 1944 he was drafted into the Army and left the team.

-He served in the Army during World War II.
+He served in the Army during World War II and was stationed in the Philippines starting in May of 1945 and returned by October of 1946.

-Football career

-After the war, Abbey then played college football at the North Texas State Teachers College (1946–1947).
-During Abbey's time at North Texas, the team won consecutive Lone Star Conference championships in 1946 and 1947.
+In February 1947, after returning from the war, Abbey enrolled at the North Texas State Teachers College along with his former Denton High School and University of Texas teammate Zeke Martin where be played both football and basketball.

+In Abbey's one season of North Texas football, the team won the Lone Star Conference championships in 1947, Abbey was a consensus selection to the All-Lone Star Conference Team and the team make it to the inaugural Salad Bowl, where he scored the team's only touchdown.

+Abbey was also on the North Texas State 1948 "B" Team and earned a letter in basketball that year.

+After attending spring workouts for both football and basketball, Abbey signed on to play professional football in the National Football League (NFL) for the Chicago Bears on May 24, 1948, with 2 years of eligibility remaining.

+He was inducted into North Texas Athletic Hall of Fame in 2001.